India: Kolkata rape reawakens rage over threats to women – DW – 08/23/2024

 The Kolkata case has reminded many of Jyoti Singh, now widely known as "Nirbhaya" (meaning: fearless) a physiotherapy student who was gang-raped and brutally beaten in a moving bus in India's capital city, New Delhi, in late 2012.

-The 23-year old lived long enough to identify her attackers but soon succumbed to her injuries.
+The 23-year-old lived long enough to identify her attackers but later died from her injuries.

 The Nirbhaya case shook India to the core.
-Many thousands of people from all walks of life gathered in Delhi demanding justice for Singh.
+Thousands of people from all walks of life gathered in Delhi demanding justice for Singh.

-The prolonged protests, one of the biggest in India's history, were monumental in steering the discourse on sexual violence and women's safety in the country.
+The prolonged protests, some of the biggest in India's history, were monumental in steering the discourse on sexual violence and women's safety in the country.

 This year will mark the 12th anniversary of the Nirbhaya case.
 But many Indians see the recent rape and murder of the doctor in Kolkata as a harsh reminder that very little has changed since the Nirbhaya movement.